Marwat: History

 The defeated Marwats stayed in Dara Pezu and surroundings for some time, until they got the invitation from a section of Niazis, who were settled in present-day Lakki Marwat, to assist them in defeating the rival clan.
 Marwats turned against the Niazis.
 The Niazi clan first defeated the Marwat clan against whom they were hired and slaughtered them in great numbers.
 After the friendship with their brothers Marwats, Niazis fled towards Mianwali.
 Somewhere between 1601 and 1607, Marwats had taken possession of all the 'Tal' tract.

 Marwats were nominally part of Mughal empire.
 After decline of Mughals, the area came under Durranis.
 Ahmad Shah Abdali didn't enforce taxes on Marwats but put the condition of providing contingents of Marwat warriors for his military campaigns.
 In the most important military campaign of Abdali, 120 Marwat horsemen accompanied him under their chief Begu Khan to India.
 Ahmad Shah's successor, Timur Shah Durrani, enforced Tax on Marwats.

 After the battle of Panipat, Marwats split into two factions, White and Black and fought each other for next 60 years.
 Taking advantage of their internal rift, Wazirs conquered some area from Marwats in the sandy tracts of the present day Bannu district.
 In 1819, Nawab of Mankera interested in the civil war of Marwats on the invitation of one party and later occupied the area for themselves.
 The weakened Marwats were unable to resist the occupation and thus Marwats lost the independence.
 Soon after, Sikhs conquered Lakki Marwat and built a fort on the bank of river Gambila near Present day Lakki city.
 In 1847 Marwats rose in rebellion against the Sikhs but it was successfully suppressed by the latter.
 In Anglo-Sikh Wars, Marwats provided great deal of help to British against the Sikhs.
-The relationship of Marwats and British remained friendly for the most part, though some of Marwats joined faqir of ipi's movement.
+The relationship of some Marwat chiefs and British remained friendly for the most part, though some of Marwats joined Faqir of Ipi's movement and fought for Pashtun freedom against British India in the Waziristan War.